Anica1004/CourseJournal/README.md

 to keep my personal goals and thoughts stored and remembered.
 However, I always found it very tedious and time consuming.
-This application can provide a permanent record of my academic life similar to a journal, but is much more specific to academics, organized, and easy to input data.
+This application can provide a permanent record of my academic life similar to a journal, but is much more specific to academics, organized, concise, and easy to input data.
 - As a first year student, this application will help me build self-consciousness of my academics,